-A Virginia native, Marques L. A. Garrett is an Assistant Professor of Music in Choral Activities at the University of North Texas.
+A Virginia native, Marques L. A. Garrett (he/him) is the Associate Professor of Choral Studies at the University of North Texas.
 His responsibilities include conducting the University Singers and teaching graduate and undergraduate choral conducting.
 His previous appointments were at the University of Nebraska–Lincoln and Cheyney University.
-Additionally, he holds a PhD in Music Education (Choral Conducting) at Florida State University, an MM from the University of North Carolina at Greensboro and a BA from Hampton University.
+Additionally, he holds a PhD in Music Education (Choral Conducting) from Florida State University, an MM from the University of North Carolina at Greensboro, and a BA from Hampton University.

 A versatile voice that performs both as a baritone and countertenor, Dr. Garrett has sung with several community, church, and university groups as both a chorister and soloist.
-He was the baritone soloist for the Germantown Concert Chorus’s performance of Haydn’s Missa in Augustiis.
-Recently, his premiere as a countertenor in Dan Forrest’s Jubilate Deo served as the work’s European premiere in Limerick, Ireland.
+He was the baritone soloist for the Germantown Concert Chorus’s performance of Haydn’s Missa in Angustiis.
+His premiere as a countertenor in Dan Forrest’s Jubilate Deo served as the work’s European premiere in Limerick, Ireland.
 Additionally, he performed the role of Lil Lud in Bernstein’s White House Cantata with the Tallahassee Community Chorus.
 Currently, he sings with the Festival Singers of Florida and Jason Max Ferdinand Singers.

-Dr. Garrett holds membership in the American Choral Directors Association; American Society of Composers, Authors, and Publishers; National Association for Music Education; National Association for the Study and Performance of African American Music; National Association of Negro Musicians; National Collegiate Choral Organization; and Pi Kappa Lambda.
+Dr. Garrett holds membership in the American Choral Directors Association; American Society of Composers, Authors, and Publishers; National Association of Negro Musicians; National Collegiate Choral Organization; and Pi Kappa Lambda.
 For more information, visit www.mlagmusic.com.